Thank you to our 5K Race Sponsors:

 Can we walk the race?

 Yes.
 Please note, ALL 5K participants start at the same time: 8:45am whether you are walking or running.
-PLEASE NOTE: Half Marathon walker/joggers start at 7:30am & runners start at 8:30am.
+NEW PLEASE NOTE: Half Marathon runners/walker/joggers all start at 7:30am this year.

 What are the course records?